Wisc-HCI/lively/README.md

 ## Deploy to GitHub Page

-To Deploy, run `yarn deploy` from the `main` branch.
-Will need to redploy everything we make new changes to the documentataion.
+To deploy, run `yarn deploy` from the `main` branch.
+We will need to redeploy everytime we make new changes to the documentataion.

 **Javascript Instructions**